 (b) This requirement does not prevent a law enforcement agency from establishing higher standards for law enforcement employees if those standards are not contrary to applicable law.

-Upon request of a law enforcement agency, an employer shall disclose or otherwise make available for inspection employment information of an employee or former employee who is the subject of an investigation under subdivision 1.
-The request for disclosure of employment information must be in writing, must be accompanied by an original authorization and release signed by the employee or former employee, and must be signed by a sworn peace officer or other authorized representative of the law enforcement agency conducting the background investigation.
+Upon request of a law enforcement agency, an employer shall disclose or otherwise make available for inspection employment information of an employee or former employee who is the subject of an investigation under subdivision 1 or who is a candidate for employment with a law enforcement agency in any other capacity.
+The request for disclosure of employment information must be in writing, must be accompanied by an authorization and release signed by the employee or former employee, and must be signed by an authorized representative of the law enforcement agency conducting the background investigation.

 If an employer refuses to disclose employment information in accordance with this section, upon request the district court may issue an ex parte order directing the disclosure of the employment information.
-The request must be made by a sworn peace officer from the law enforcement agency conducting the background investigation and must include a copy of the original request for disclosure made upon the employer or former employer and the authorization and release signed by the employee or former employee.
-The request must be signed by the peace officer requesting the order and an attorney representing the state or the political subdivision on whose behalf the background investigation is being conducted.
+The request must be made by an authorized representative from the law enforcement agency conducting the background investigation and must include a copy of the request for disclosure made upon the employer or former employer and the authorization and release signed by the employee or former employee.
+The request must be signed by the person requesting the order and an attorney representing the state or the political subdivision on whose behalf the background investigation is being conducted.
 It is not necessary for the request or the order to be filed with the court administrator.
-Failure to comply with the court order subjects the person who fails to comply to civil or criminal contempt of court.
+Failure to comply with the court order subjects the person or entity who fails to comply to civil or criminal contempt of court.

 In the absence of fraud or malice, an employer is immune from civil liability for employment information released to a law enforcement agency under this section, or for any subsequent publication made by the employee or former employee of employment information released to a law enforcement agency under this section.

-Upon initiation of a background investigation under this section, the law enforcement agency shall give written notice to the Peace Officer Standards and Training Board of:
+Upon initiation of a background investigation for a person described in subdivision 1, the law enforcement agency shall give written notice to the Peace Officer Standards and Training Board of: